micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 The controller devices handle the communication with the PI controller.
-The two “stage” devices are the XYStage and ZStage devices used inside micro-manager and represent the axes connected to the PI controller.
+The two “stage” devices are the XYStage and ZStage devices used inside Micro-Manager and represent the axes connected to the PI controller.
 Each stage device needs a controller device to communicate.
 So you always have to add at least two devices (see examples below).